-Using the von Bertalanffy equation where L_t is the mean EFL (in cm) at age t, L{∞} is asymptotic length, t is a specific age, and t_0 is hypothetical age at length zero, and k is the growth coefficient.
+Using the von Bertalanffy equation where $L_t$ is the mean eye-to-fork length (in cm) at age t, $L{\infty}$ is asymptotic length, t is a specific age, and $t_0$ is hypothetical age at length zero, and k is the growth coefficient

-$L_t = L{\infty} (1 - e^{-k (t - t0)})$
+$$L_t = L{\infty} (1 - e^{-k(t - t0)})$$

-DeMartini, et al. (2007) estimated the following parameters for male and female swordfish with k at 0.246 yr-1 for female with L{∞} at 230.5 cm and t_0 at -1.24 yr, and k at .0271 for male with L{∞} at 208.9 t_0 at -1.37 yr-1.
+DeMartini et al. (2022) estimated the following parameters for male and female swordfish with k at 0.246 yr-1 for female with $L{\infty}$ at 230.5 cm and $t_0$ at -1.24 yr, and k at .0271 for male with $L{\infty}$ at 208.9 $t_0$ at -1.37 yr-1.

 Swordfish are considered voracious and opportunistic feeders at all life stages and their diet generally reflects the presence and abundance of available prey species in any given geographic region.
 The larval and young swordfish actively feed on zooplankton during the day and are known to swallow prey as long as themselves (Taning 1955).
-Juveniles and adults feed opportunistically on a wide range of squids, fish, and crustaceans preying heavily on squid.
-Prey consumed include benthic, epipelagic, and mesopelagic species highlighting their ability for forage across habitats and depths (Stoehr, et al. 2017).
+Juveniles and adults feed opportunistically on a wide range of squids, fish and crustaceans preying heavily on squid.
+Prey consumed include benthic, epipelagic and mesopelagic species highlighting their ability for forage across habitats and depths (Stoehr et al. 2018).
 Their cranial endothermy enhances their ability to forage in deep water.

-Many studies have been conducted on swordfish diets in the California Current (Fitch, et al. 1971; Markaida and Hochberg 2005; Markaida and Sosa-Nishizaki 1998; Mearns, et al. 1981; Moteki, et al. 2001).
-Most recently, Preti (2020; 2023) examined swordfish stomach content from 2007-2014 comparing regions, years, and small and large size classes.
-Preti reported that jumbo squid was the most important prey item, and the Boreopacific armhook squid (Gonatopsis borealis) was the second most important prey overall.
+Many studies have been conducted on swordfish diets in the California Current (Fry 1971, Fitch and Lavenberg 1971; Mearns et al. 1981; Markaida and Sosa-Nishizaki 1998; Moteki et al. 2001; Markaida and Hochberg 2005).
+Most recently, Preti (2020, 2023) examined swordfish stomach content from 2007-2014 comparing regions, years, and small and large size classes.
+Preti reported that jumbo squid was the most important prey item, and the Boreopacific Gonate Squid (Gonatopsis borealis) was the second most important prey overall.
 A comparison across size revealed that while both large and small groups fed on similar prey, some differences were apparent.
-Northern anchovy was found only in the small size group while louvar was eaten only by large swordfish.
+Northern anchovy was found only in the small size group while Luvar was eaten only by large swordfish.
 Additionally, jumbo squid, Gonatus spp., and Pacific hake were significantly more important in larger swordfish (Preti 2020).
 A comparison by subregion also revealed some differences in diet.
-Jumbo squid, Gonatus spp. and market squid were significantly more important within the SCB, while Gonatopsis borealis and Pacific hake are significantly more important beyond the SCB.
-Diet comparisons by year showed that jumbo squid was the first ranked prey followed by Gonatopsis borealis in 2007, 2008, 2010, 2012, and 2013.
-In 2009, 2011, and 2014 Pacific hake ranked first followed by Gonatopsis borealis.
+Jumbo Squid, Gonatus spp. and market squid were significantly more important within the SCB, while Gonatopsis borealis and Pacific hake are significantly more important beyond the

+SCB.
+Diet comparisons by year showed that jumbo squid was the first ranked prey followed by Gonatopsis borealis in 2007, 2008, 2010, 2012 and 2013.
+In 2009, In 2011 and 2014 Pacific hake ranked first followed by Gonatopsis borealis.
 Pacific hake was not present in the diet from 2008 through 2010.
-In 2018-2021, swordfish fed prominently on northern anchovy, which are now more available in the SCB (Preti, pers. comm.).
+In 2018-2021, swordfish has been feeding prominently on northern anchovy that are now more available in the SCB (Preti pers. comm.).

-The stock structure of swordfish in the North Pacific is highly uncertain and multiple hypotheses have been put forth over the years ranging from one to four separate stocks.
+The stock structure of swordfish has been a source of high uncertainty in the North Pacific and multiple hypotheses have been put forth over the years ranging from one to four separate stocks.
 Determining stock structure for HMS where spawning and foraging grounds are separated by long distances can be challenging.
 The most recent stock assessment set the stock boundary such that the majority of the North Pacific is included in the North Pacific Stock.
-Progressing from west to east, the boundary starts at 0° N and, at 165° W, it steps up to 5° N until 150° W where it steps up again to 10° N until it reaches Central America (ISC 2023).
+Progressing from west to east, the boundary starts at 0°N and, at 165°W, it steps up to 5°N until 150°W where it steps up again to 10°N until it reaches Central America (ISC 2023).